lmsalustri/EFScheduler/README.md

 EFScheduler is a local-first Android task and transition reminder app built with Kotlin and Jetpack Compose.

-The app is designed to help users schedule tasks and receive transition reminders without relying on cloud storage or server-based notifications.
-All schedule data is stored locally on the device.
+It helps users create tasks, schedule transition reminders, and receive local notifications without relying on cloud storage, accounts, or a remote server.

+## Overview

+EFScheduler is designed around a simple idea: reminders should work locally and privately.

+The app stores schedule data on the device and uses Android's local notification and alarm systems to remind users when a task is starting.
+It is intended for task transitions, routines, and time-based support where reliable local reminders matter.

-## Current Status
+## Features

-EFScheduler currently supports the core scheduling flow:

-- Create tasks
+- Create scheduled tasks
-- Pick a future task time
+- Choose task date and time
-- Choose an early reminder when available
+- Add an optional early reminder
-- Save tasks locally
 - Edit task name, time, and reminder
 - Delete tasks and cancel pending notifications
-- Receive before-reminders
-- Receive final task notifications
+- Receive local Android notifications
-- Automatically remove completed tasks after the final notification fires
+- Automatically remove tasks after the final notification fires
-- Reschedule future notifications after device reboot
+- Reschedule future reminders after device reboot
-- Export schedule data to a local JSON backup
+- Export schedules to a local JSON backup
-- Import schedule data from a local JSON backup
+- Import schedules from a local JSON backup
 - View notification and alarm permission status
-- Open permission settings from the app
+- Open required Android permission settings from the app

 ## Local-First Design

 EFScheduler does not use cloud storage.

-Task data is stored locally using Room.
-Import and export are provided for manual backup and restore.
+Task data is stored locally on the device using Room.
+Import and export are available for manual backup and restore.

 This means:

 - No cloud database
+- No account required
 - No server-side scheduling
-- No account required
 - No internet connection required for saved Android reminders to fire

-## Android Scheduling

-EFScheduler uses Android's local scheduling system for reminders.

-Main components:

-- `AlarmManager` for exact scheduled reminders
-- `NotificationReceiver` for posting notifications
-- `BootReceiver` for rescheduling future tasks after reboot
-- `Room` for persistent local task storage

-When a task is saved, EFScheduler schedules:

-1. A final notification at the task start time
-2. An optional before-reminder if the selected reminder time is still in the future

-When the final notification fires, the task is removed from Room so completed tasks do not stay in the active task list.

 ## Permissions

-EFScheduler needs two main permissions for reliable reminders:
+EFScheduler uses two Android permissions for reliable reminders.

 ### Notifications